Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Emprical Data Analysis: US Automobile Data (1971 - 1990)

-We further estimate the average own-elasticity for high-priced, medium-priced, and low-priced cars and construct a confidence interval for each category using our inference procedure.
+We further estimate the average own-elasticity ($\hat{\theta}$) for high-priced, medium-priced, and low-priced cars and construct a confidence interval for each category using our inference procedure.
 We present our result in Table \ref{tab:inf_blp}.
+Both our model and the BLP model indicate that the average own-elasticity is highest (in terms of the absolute value of own-elasticity) for high-priced cars and lowest for low-priced cars.
+Moreover, the 95\% confidence intervals for all three categories do not include zero.
+This also demonstrates the efficiency of our model even when there is a limited sample of only 20 observations.

+The empirical analysis demonstrates the applicability and effectiveness of our model in a real-world setting, addressing challenges such as limited sample size, variability in product assortments, and endogeneity.
+The comparable results with established econometric models, such as BLP model, help in validating the robustness and reliability of our approach.